There are a number of considerations you may want to weigh when you choose a truck accident lawyer, including the lawyer’s:

 At our firm, for example, our founder has experience working for insurance companies—and understands the strategies that insurance companies employ in personal injury cases.
 We can use this experience to negotiate on your behalf during the claims process.

-A truck accident lawyer from our firm can offer the following services:
+A truck accident lawyer from Atlanta at our firm can offer the following services:

 - Civil litigation